marginalhours/dom-particles/README.md

 The array of values can be any length.
 Most simple CSS properties (colours; unit + value eg `1px`, `2em` etc) are supported.
 Compound properties have to be manipulated component-by-component.

-There are also some transform properties which are included as separate arguments for ease-of-use.
+There are also some CSS transform properties which are included as separate arguments for ease-of-use.
 These are as follows:

 - `scale` (or just `scaleX` or `scaleY`) - scale the element
-- `rotation` - rotate the element
+- `rotation` - rotate the element, but takes lower precedence than the `heading` property.
 - `skew` (or just `skewX` or `skewY`) - skew the element

 ## Emitters